ICTS annual report

 - 2018 - current: no reports were produced

 ICTS runs a variety of surveys on an annual basis.
 These surveys are used as a tool to get feedback from campus on what they think of our services and what their experience has been using it.

 UCT also participates in the annual EDUCAUSE Centre for Analysis and Research (ECAR) Study of Undergraduate Students and Information Technology.

 - ECAR UCT results 2016

 Bits & Bytes newsletter

-The ICTS Bits & Bytes monthly newsletter covers a range of ICT topics that can assist you in keeping up to date on the latest technology trends.
-The newsletters also includes a range of tips and tricks to assist you in working more effectively, as well as an overview of the services that we offer.
-If you are not already a member, subscribe to the newsletter mailing list.
+The ICTS Bits & Bytes monthly newsletter covered a range of ICT topics that could assist you in keeping up to date on the latest technology trends.
+The newsletters also included a range of tips and tricks to assist you in working more effectively, as well as an overview of the services that we offer.

 View the newsletter archive to see previous editions of Bits & Bytes.